2600hz/kazoo/core/whistle_services/doc/lifecycle.md

      ,"auth_token":"{AUTH_TOKEN}"
     }

 The payload shows the details of what the change would entail (in absolute terms).
-If the request is resubmitted with the `accept_charges` flag, and the account is in good standing, the device is created and the services for **R1** is updated.
+If the request is resubmitted with the `accept_charges` flag, and the account is in good standing, the device is created and the services for **R1** are updated.

 Now, if you were to look at **R1**'s services doc in the `services` DB, the quantities for `devices` is still empty.
 The account won't be reconciled until the background sync process gets to it.
 If another device creation would occur, the 402 response would be: